 An approximate total student headcount for the 14 institutions represented in the 2018 student survey was calculated by accessing quick facts pages and fact books on institutional websites, data on the US News & World Report Best Colleges webpages, and data from collegefactual.com.
 The most recent headcount of undergraduate students at each institution was employed to calculate an estimated count of the potential respondent pool.
+Headcounts from fall of 2016 were the oldest used in the process.
 The combined total of undergraduate students at the 14 institutions was calculated to be 172,271.
 The 464 usable responses exceed the threshold needed for a 95% level of confidence with a 5% margin of error for a population of that size.
-The total count of possible respondents for the 2019 student survey, compiled from two institutional fact books and one communitycollegereview.com profile page, was 29,575 undergraduates.
+The total count of possible respondents for the 2019 student survey, compiled from two institutional fact books and one communitycollegereview.com profile page (oldest count was from fall of 2017), was 29,575 undergraduates.
 The 746 usable responses exceed the threshold needed for 99% level of confidence with a 5% margin of error.

 While all students attending the HSIs where the surveys were distributed were encouraged to participate, this report concerns itself primarily with the responses from students who identified as Hispanic.
 A total of 213 of the 464 respondents on the spring 2018 survey identified as Hispanic (45.9%).
 A total of 307 of the 746 respondents to the 2019 survey identified as Hispanic (41.2%).
-These figures align with national, regional, and institution specific figures for the percentage of Hispanic students attending HSIs (Revilla, 2018).
+These figures align with national, regional, and institution specific figures for the percentage of Hispanic students attending HSIs.
+For example, the national average for percent Hispanic representation at HSIs is 45% (Revilla, 2018) and in the student population for the four-year institutions represented in the 2018 survey it was 41.7%.
 The data set was also found to be representative in respect to the ratio of males to females.
+The 2018 survey respondent pool was 61.0% female, 38.1% male, 0.5% non-binary, and 0.5% unspecified.
+The 2019 respondents were 60.9% female, 38.9% male, and 0.1% gender fluid.
+The 14 institutions represented in the 2018 survey reported a combined student population that was 59.4% female and 40.6% male while the three in the 2019 survey reported 59.7% female and 40.3% male.
+Based on these comparisons, the data gathered on both surveys can be considered to be representative of the respondent pool in respect to ethnicity and gender.